sueszli/notionSnapshot/README.md

 <br>

 > [!WARNING]
 > Project not actively maintained, but pull-requests are welcome.
+I highly recommend using the provided docker script.
 >
-> Also: this is not a safe backup method.
+> Also: web scraping is not a safe backup method.
 Check out [NotionBackup](https://github.com/sueszli/notionBackup) to fix Notion's standard HTML exports.

 <br><br><br>